Explicitly correlated electronic structure calculations with transcorrelated matrix product operators

 A limitation of tcDMRG is that the three-body transcorrelated Hamiltonian is encoded as a highly non-compact matrix product operator.
 This significantly increases the computational cost associated with the tensor contractions that are evaluated in DMRG iteration steps.
-However, we showed for Be$_2$ that five- and six-order many-body terms have only a minor effect on the tcDMRG accuracy.
+However, we showed for Be$_2$ that the Hamiltonian terms that couple five or six different sites of the DMRG lattice have only a minor effect on the tcDMRG accuracy.
 This suggests that the MPO representation of the transcorrelated Hamiltonian can be largely compressed without compromising accuracy, which makes tcDMRG amenable for specific MPO compression techniques \cite{Hubig2017_MPO,Zalatel2020_LocalMPO}.

 As the results reported in this work suggest that tcDMRG can enhance the accuracy of conventional DMRG calculations, we are encouraged to further expand on the tcDMRG approach.
 For instance, a spin-adapted form of the tcDMRG method may be obtained by relying on the framework defined in Ref.~\citenum{Keller2016_SpinAdapted} and can further enhance the efficiency of tcDMRG, especially for electronically excited states.
 Moreover, by reducing the wave function entanglement, tcDMRG makes it easier to distinguish weakly- and strongly-correlated orbitals, which is beneficial for fully automated active space selection\cite{Stein2016a,Stein2016b,Stein2017,Stein2019}.
 This will also allow one to apply tcDMRG effectively to large strongly-correlated molecular systems.